zdu-strong/transparent-republic/republic-alliance.md

 # Getting Started

-The Republican Alliance is a visionary political union, bringing peace through its design.
+The Republican Alliance protects its member states through independent military forces and an independent official system, while providing a framework for administering and building democratic nations.

 # Design